 - VU21856 Verify the operation of fire safety elements, equipment and systems

 - VU21857 Control the use of naked flame

 The course includes classroom and practical activities.
-On the third day the program includes simulated exercises held at either the MFB Burnley Training Facility or at a public venue, depending on availability.
+On the third day the program includes simulated exercises held at either the FRV Burnley Training Facility or at a public venue, depending on availability.
 Each day commences at 8:30am at the Burnley Training Facility, concluding at 5pm.
 Participants will need to complete self study privately before the third day.